-- Visit phd.leeds.ac.uk to search our project ideas, funding opportunities, research areas and PhD supervisors.
+- Visit phd.leeds.ac.uk to browse our current projects, PhD supervisors, research areas and funding opportunities.
 Scholarships are awarded on the basis of academic merit and are very competitive, so it’s important that you apply as early as possible.

 - Research Councils fund new postgraduate scholarships so you should check the UK Research and Innovation website for further information.

 - There are many trusts, charities and foundations that award partial funding for postgraduate study.
 There are huge numbers of applications for these sums of money, so you’ll need a strong case to make a successful application.
 Scholarships are awarded on the basis of academic merit and are very competitive, so it’s important that you make enquiries and apply as early as possible.

 Postgraduate research fees are not regulated by the UK government so decisions on UK undergraduate fees do not apply to them.
 Our postgraduate research fees are set independently and reviewed on an annual basis.

 The standard period of study for a full-time PhD is 3 years (5 years part-time) and you are strongly encouraged to try and submit your PhD within that time.
 You will, therefore, need to have funding to cover the cost of your fees and your living expenses for a minimum of 3 years for FT study or 5 years PT.
 Also, where the undertaken research projects require expenditure on consumables, equipment or other resources an annual bench fee may be charged in addition to the academic fees.